-Access, and haul routes will only be required to complete work around the I80 / Pioneer bridge and at Sump 63.
-At pioneer bridge, the material will be brought in by barge or by truck.
-The contractor will need equipment to do the work from the land such as a bulldozer and an excavator.
-The emission sources analyzed in the general conformity included a wide range of construction equipment and activities, on-road mobile sources: construction material delivery trucks and motor vehicles driven by contractor employees.
-Therefore, there will be no additional impacts to air quality from the access, haul routes.
+Access and haul routes will only be used to complete work around the I80 / Pioneer Bridge and at Sump 63, construction material will be brought in by barge or by truck.
+The emission sources analyzed in the general conformity report covered a wide range of construction equipment and activities with sufficient breadth to include the construction material delivery trucks and motor vehicles now expected to be used during performance of Contract 2.
+Emissions from barges were estimated using the SMAQMD Harbor craft, Dredge and Barge Emissions Factor Calculator in 2020.
+Accordingly, no additional impacts to air quality are expected from usage of access and haul routes by project vehicles in performance of the Proposed Action.